tnoff/backup-tool/README.rst

 Crypto Key
 ==========

 To encrypt and decrypt file, you'll need a crypto key.
 The crypto key can be any valid string including letters, numbers, and special characters.
-The length of the crypto key must be a multiple of 16.
+The length of the crypto key must be either 16, 24 or 32 bytes long.

 .. code-block:: none